-A selection of photgraphs from the exhibition 'Shooting Stars: famous faces by Stephen Shakeshaft', with descriptions by the photographer.
+A selection of photographs from the exhibition 'Shooting Stars: famous faces by Stephen Shakeshaft', with descriptions by the photographer.
 Please note that this exhibition has now closed.
 Photographs by Stephen Shakeshaft © Liverpool Daily Post and Echo.

 "This was taken through the mirror as Margie made her face up in the dressing room at the Liverpool Empire.
 She was playing the Fairy Queen in panto - fairies were never like this in my day!
 This shows my fascination with dressing rooms - I love to see what goes on behind the scenes.
 You see relatively ordinary people preparing for a role, the curtains go back, the lights go up and everything's transformed - it's like magic!"